How To Setup Google Analytics Heatmap In 2023 (Updated for GA4)

-As a website owner, you want to know where your visitors are clicking on your site so you can make sure they’re seeing the information you want them to see, and you can use Google Analytics heatmap to do just that.
+As a website owner, you want to know where your visitors are clicking on your site so you can make sure they're seeing the information you want them to see, and you can use the Google Analytics heatmap to do just that.

 In this post, we are going to show you what are the benefits of a heatmap and how you can set up one for your website and unlock aggregated user insights.
 Although Google has stopped supporting its heatmap add-on since 2019, you can still use it for your day-to-day heatmap analysis.